athena-framework/website/docs/getting_started/README.md

 ### Logging

 Logging is handled via Crystal's [Log](https://crystal-lang.org/api/Log.html) module.
-Athena logs when a request matches a controller action, as well as any exception.
+Athena Framework logs when a request matches a controller action, as well as any exception.
 This of course can be augmented with additional application specific messages.

 ```bash
 2022-01-08T20:44:18.134423Z   INFO - athena.routing: Server has started and is listening at http://0.0.0.0:3000